Dominic Barrett

 Dominic “Dom” Simon Barrett (born 30 July 1985 in Cambridge, England) is one of England's leading ten-pin bowlers.
 He competes in world events and on the PBA Tour, where he has won ten titles.
 This total includes three PBA major titles: the PBA World Championship (2013), the U.S. Open (2018) and the Tournament of Champions (2022), which makes him one of nine triple crown winners in PBA history and the first European player to accomplish the feat.
 He has been the ranking winner on the European Bowling Tour (EBT) in three seasons (2010, 2012 and 2013) and is also the only player to have been named as ‘World Bowling Writers’ bowler of the year three consecutive times.
 He is nicknamed "The Dominator".

 For much of his PBA career, Barrett was sponsored by the Track division of Ebonite International.
-He is now a member of the Brunswick pro staff after Brunswick purchased Ebonite in late 2019.
+He became a member of the Brunswick pro staff after Brunswick purchased Ebonite in late 2019.
+In 2026, he signed a new sponsorship deal with Storm.
 He is also sponsored by Turbo 2n1 grips and Dexter shoes.